AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 - For each set of parameters, calculate the loss of the model with those parameters.
 If the loss is less than the current `minCost`, then set `minCost` to this value and set `param` to the parameters being used.
 - Keep going until you're bored or satisfied or no reason at all; the paper doesn't care.

 That's it.
 However, there are some complications that make me not entirely sure if this is right.
-It defines the cost function (the sum of squared Ks) to be `J_a(ˆX, M)`, where `ˆX` is our dataset, and `M` is the model we're assessing.
+It defines the cost function (the sum of squared `K`s) to be `J_a(ˆX, M)`, where `ˆX` is our dataset, and `M` is the model we're assessing.
 However, the actual description of the algorithm tells us to use `J_a(ˆM, σ_i)`, where `σ_i` is the ith parameter in our parameter stream and `ˆM` is never defined.
 Presumedly, `ˆM` has something to do with our model, but it can't possibly be a replacement for `ˆX` since `ˆX` is just a collection of input-output pairs and our model is, obviously, not.
 Either there's an entirely separate loss function over models and parameters which is never defined, or there was a typo and the algorithm should have said `J_a(ˆX, M{σ_i})`, or something like that.
 The version I wrote seems pretty intuitive (if overly simplistic), so I'm leaning toward the latter.

 The paper states that this algorithm "can ['minimize `K(M)` and minimize the cost function'] in an efficient amount of time".
 But, uh, no it doesn't.
 It does as bad as a brute force search because it is a brute force search.
 It goes on to say